 What is Search Intent?

 What is Search Intent!
-Learn all about search intent, user intent & keyword intent SEO to craft content that ranks & resonates.
+Learn all about search intent, user intent & keyword intent to craft content that ranks & resonates with UK audience.

 Have you ever tried searching for something on Google or another search engine and ended up with a bunch of results that didn’t really match what you were looking for?
 It can be frustrating, right?
 That’s because the search engine didn’t quite understand your true “search intent” – the real reason behind your query.